nipafx/livefx/README.md

 	* !tips: "Just FYI: If you have an IDE and browser open on the side, you can fact-check Nicolai live on stream. 😉"
 * advanced chatbot features
 	* timed messages
-    * cooldown timer for commands
+    * cooldown timer for commands (particularly "!notes" and its reset to the chat window)
 * how does moderation work with the on-screen chat? / remove moderated messages

 #### Channel